 3. Phi Phi Islands, Thailand

 Phi Phi Islands are naturally stunning.
-This place has became famous after Ko Phi Phi Leh once used as film set of ‘The Beach’ starring Leonardo DiCaprio.
-But with it comes problem of rubbish, overcrowded and noise pollution.
-Thankfully, there is initiative under Phi Phi Island Conservation & Prevention Team (PACT) has started since 2015 to do clean-up on the islands, on every 10th, 20th and 30th every month.
-More need to be done to keep this beautiful place clean, before it get destroyed completely.
+This group of islands became famous after the Maya Bay in Ko Phi Phi Leh was once used as film set of ‘The Beach’ starring Leonardo DiCaprio.
+But with it comes the problem of rubbish, overcrowdedness and noise pollution.
+Thankfully, an initiative under Phi Phi Island Conservation & Prevention Team (PACT) has started since 2015 to do clean-up on the islands, on every 10th, 20th and 30th of the month.
+We have to do more to keep this beautiful place clean, before it gets destroyed completely.

 4. Mediterranean Sea

 Mediterranean Sea is the world’s largest inland sea, which is surrounded by Europe, Asia, and Africa.
 Polluted ocean is not only seen here but in almost every corner of the ocean.
-The video above is just an example showing how clearly rubbish has pollute our ocean.
+The video above is just an example showing how clearly rubbish has polluted our ocean.
 For your information, marine debris worldwide kills more than 1 million sea birds and 100,000 mammals each year, according to the U.S. National Oceanic and Atmospheric Association (NOAA).
 Will we be able to live with the consequences of depleted marine life in the future?

 5. Batu Caves, Malaysia

 Closer to home, we have the same problem with rubbish.
 Batu Caves is one of Kuala Lumpur’s most frequented tourist attractions.
 It is a limestone hill comprising three major caves and a number of smaller ones.
 It has also become one of the sacred place for Hindu believers.
-Lord Murugan Statue in big golden color is one of the main attractions to this place.
+The big, gold Lord Murugan (Hindu god of war) statue is one of the main attractions to this place.

 What can you do then?